 - 1. Verify who lives in the home to decide if the child lives with the person who claims to be caring for the child. - 2.
 Resolve any questions about where the child lives the majority of the time and who carries out the child's day-to-day care and control (see below for temporary absence situations). - 3.
 Decide if an unrelated adult is acting in loco parentis: - a.
 If an unrelated adult who isn't a court-ordered guardian or court-ordered custodian states they are acting in the place of a parent, you must decide if they are acting in loco parentis.
-To decide if the adult carries out the daily care and control of the child, have the adult review and sign the Statement of Adult Acting In Loco Parentis (DSHS Form 14-436) and ask them the following questions (as appropriate for the child's age): - Do you provide basic food, shelter and clothing for the child? - Do you get the child up and ready in the morning? - Do you make sure the child gets to school or daycare? - Do you help the child bathe? - Do you prepare meals for the child? - Do you attend parent/teacher conferences? - Do you take the child to regular medical or dental appointments?

-- Do you act as the emergency contact at school? - Do you sign up and take the child to extra-curricular activities? - Do you provide guidance and discipline to the child?
+To decide if the adult carries out the daily care and control of the child, have the adult review and sign the Statement of Adult Acting In Loco Parentis (DSHS 14-436) and ask them the following questions (as appropriate for the child's age): - Do you provide basic food, shelter and clothing for the child? - Do you get the child up and ready in the morning? - Do you make sure the child gets to school or daycare? - Do you help the child bathe? - Do you prepare meals for the child? - Do you attend parent/teacher conferences? - Do you take the child to regular medical or dental appointments? - Do you act as the emergency contact at school? - Do you sign up and take the child to extra-curricular activities? - Do you provide guidance and discipline to the child?

-An adult doesn't have to do all the above activities to be acting in loco parentis.
+NOTE: An adult doesn't have to do all the above activities to be acting in loco parentis.
 These are just examples of some of the things an adult acting in loco parentis may do.

 - b.
 Refer the case to social services for assistance if you aren't sure if the adult is acting in loco parentis. - c.
 The child is eligible for TANF/SFA if the adult is acting in loco parentis, and passes the background check required under WAC 388-454-0006: - i.
 Document which child(ren) the adult acts as a parent for in the remarks for the AU page; - ii.
 Refer the adult(s) for a background check as required under WAC 388-454-0006; and - iii.
 Notify the child's parent of the TANF/SFA approval as required in the Worker Responsibilities under WAC 388-454-0025. - 4.
-If the courts place a child with a non-parental relative by court order (e.g., a dependency order) and a parent of the child moves into the home: - .
+If the courts place a child with a non-parental relative by court order (e.g., a dependency order) and a parent of the child moves into the home: - a.
 Count the parent, not the relative the court placed the child with, as the child's parent, and redetermine eligibility for TANF or SFA.
-(See WAC 388-408-0015 to decide who must be in a TANF/SFA AU.) - a.
+(See WAC 388-408-0015 to decide who must be in a TANF/SFA AU.) - b.
 Refer the client (the parent) for a protective payee if you have a reason to believe the parent won't use the assistance for the child's benefit.
-(Note: Don't change the payee until you receive notification that the AU needs a protective payee under WAC 388-460-0035.) - b.
-Notify the Division of Children and Family Services Child Protective Services (CPS) if the court order restricts contact between the child and a parent or if there is a history of abuse or neglect of the child by a parent.
+(Note: Don't change the payee until you receive notification that the AU needs a protective payee under WAC 388-460-0035.) - c.
+Notify the Department of Children, Youth and Families (DCYF), -Child Welfare, Child Protective Services (CPS) Regional Contact or call the statewide Child Abuse and Neglect Mandatory Reporter hotline (1.886.ENDHARM [1.886.363.4276]) the Division of Children and Family Services Child Protective Services (CPS) if the court order restricts contact between the child and a parent or if there is a history of abuse or neglect of the child by a parent.